 How Does the SSA Define “Disabled”?

 There are many ways to perceive a word like “disabled.”
-However, the Social Security Administration has its own set of rigorous stipulations that it uses to determine who’s disabled and who’s not when it comes to benefits.
+However, the SSA has its own set of rigorous stipulations that it uses to determine who’s disabled and who’s not when it comes to benefits.
 Although it might seem obvious, the first rule is that you must have a “disabling condition.”
 Here’s some things this can mean:

 - Your condition must have lasted or be expected to last for at least 12 months consecutively